Reviewing Volcon (EMPD) and Its Peers

 |2.34

-As a group, “AUTO – DOMESTIC” companies have a potential downside of 1.32%.
-Given Volcon’s peers higher probable upside, analysts clearly believe Volcon has less favorable growth aspects than its peers.
+As a group, “AUTO – DOMESTIC” companies have a potential upside of 5.94%.
+Given Volcon’s competitors higher possible upside, analysts clearly believe Volcon has less favorable growth aspects than its competitors.

+This table compares Volcon and its competitors’ net margins, return on equity and return on assets.

 Summary